Erica Warner.jpg

 Emily Restrepo

-Emily Restrepo is currently working on Lung Cancer Screening in Women and Breast Health Equity Survivorship projects.
+Emily Restrepo is a former Warner Lab member who worked Lung Cancer Screening in Women and Breast Health Equity Survivorship projects.
 Emily received her Bachelor’s in Exercise and Health Sciences from the University of Massachusetts Boston.
 Her main research interest is health equity, especially within the Latinx community.
-She plans to attend the Direct-Entry Master of Science in Nursing program at MGH Institute of Health Professions in Fall 2020.
+She attended the Direct-Entry Master of Science in Nursing program at MGH Institute of Health Professions in Fall 2020 and is now working as a Nurse Practicioner.
 Emily’s goals are to use research to improve quality of care for patients from minority communities and address health disparities in the Latinx community.

 Audra Hite is currently working on the Endocrine Therapy Adherence and Firefighters’ Lung Cancer Screening projects, and assisting the Liver Team on the Cirrhosis Quality Collaborative.
 Audra received her Bachelor’s of Science in Exercise and Health Science from the University of Massachusetts Boston and is currently pursuing a Master’s in Business Administration from Cambridge College.
 Her interests include increasing patient advocacy in clinical settings for people of color.